umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 Once you've assigned a hostname to your Live environment you may want to "hide" the projects default URL (e.g. mysite.s1.umbraco.io) for various reasons.
 Perhaps for SEO or just making it clear to your users that the site can be accessed using just one hostname.

-One approach for this is to add a add a new rewrite rule to the `<system.webServer><rewrite><rules>` section in the `web.config` file.
+One approach for this is to add a new rewrite rule to the `<system.webServer><rewrite><rules>` section in the `web.config` file.
 For example, the following rule will redirect all requests for the projects mysite.s1.umbraco.io URL to the mysite.com URL and respond with a permanent redirect status.

     <rule name="Redirects umbraco.io to actual domain" stopProcessing="true">
       <match url=".*" />